 Replace parts whenever you need to

-Best Alternative: SHIFT6m
+Best alternative for EU: SHIFT6m

 We're specifically looking at the SHIFT6m, which is astonishingly easy to repair.
-It earned a 9/10 repairability score from iFixit, with some of its highlights being easy access to the battery and screen, only one type of screw head being used to hold the phone together, and a screwdriver being included in the box so nothing is holding you back from making repairs as needed.
+It earned a 9/10 repairability score from iFixit, with some of its highlights being easy access to the battery and screen, only one type of screw head being used to hold the phone together, and a screwdriver being included in the box, so nothing is holding you back from making repairs as needed.

-The SHIFT6m does have some overlapping components and short connection cables, meaning that it's not quite as easy to repair as the Fairphone 3.
+The SHIFT6m does have some overlapping components and short connection cables, meaning that it's not quite as easy to repair as the Fairphone 4.
 That said, it's still light years ahead of what most other companies are selling these days.

 Unfortunately, this is another phone that you cannot buy if you live in the U.S. I know — sad trombone.

-Best Camera: Google Pixel 3a
+Best for camera: Google Pixel 5

 Keep your memories looking as good as can be